 MercuryWorks is a web development company that builds mission-critical applications for business.
-As such, it might be easy to assume that we recommend custom software development for everyone who darkens our doors looking for a better app.
+As such, it might be easy to assume that we recommend custom software development over off-the-shelf software for everyone who darkens our doors looking for a better app.

 But we don’t.

 Our portfolio of work catalogs a fraction of the thousands of apps that we’ve built from scratch and modernized over the years, but it doesn’t include the companies who we’ve advised not to build right away.
 The truth is that while custom software development can make all the difference for a business, it’s just not the right choice for every business.
-Here are some of the main differences between custom software and generic, and when we advise our clients to build or buy.
+So as you dive into software comparison, here are some of the main differences between custom software and off-the-shelf, and when we advise our clients to build or buy.

-Even if you’re not sure if generic software will work for your needs, it’s wise to exhaust other possibilities first before looking for a custom solution.
+Even if you’re not sure if off-the-shelf software will work for your needs, it’s wise to exhaust other possibilities first before looking for a custom solution.